Fisk-University/Fisk-Rosenwald-Zip-to-Bulk-Import/README.md

 ## License

 This project is licensed under the [GNU General Public License version 3.0 (GPL-3.0)](https://opensource.org/licenses/GPL-3.0).
 See the [LICENSE.md](LICENSE.md) file for details.

+---

+Built with ❤️ by Archatomic, LaTaevia Berry and Fisk University